INITIATIVES

 Encourage users to be mindful when sharing and liking wildlife content on social media.

-Promote reporting of harmful or misleading posts related to wildlife.
+Promote reporting of illegal tourism, harmful or misleading posts related to wildlife and tourism activities

 Advocate for educational initiatives that inform the public about the importance of wildlife conservation.